xpcapital/web-takehome/README.md

 You don't need to deploy your project for verification.
 You can push it in github or send us through a zip file.
 What is important for us is that we only need to use `yarn start` in order to see your work, nothing more.

 Start simple and go deep, that's how we work.

+### Rules and Evaluation
+- You're allowed to use any external ressource that you'ld like
+- After 3h you should send a zip of your project
+- Do spend some time to work on the extra points as we expect you to not only perform the basic implementation